simonmichael/hledger/site/faq.md

 So in 2007 I began experimenting.
 I built a toy parser in a few different languages, and it was easiest in Haskell.
 I kept tinkering.
 Goals included:

-(a) to get better at Haskell by building something useful to me, (b) to learn how well Haskell could work for real-world applications, and as increasingly time passed,
+- to get better at Haskell by building something useful to me,
+- to learn how well Haskell could work for real-world applications,
-(c) to provide a new implementation with a greater focus on ease of use, simpler features, absence of user-visible bugs, and high-quality documentation and web presence.
+- and eventually: to provide a new implementation focussing more on ease of use, absence of user-visible bugs, and high-quality documentation and web presence.
   Also to experiment with new user interfaces, APIs, etc.

 Before too long I had a tool that was useful to me.
 With Ledger still installed, and by maintaining high compatibility, I now had two tools  with different strengths, each providing a comparison for the other in case of confusion or suspected bugs, which was itself quite valuable.

-Later the Ledger project revived and attracted more contributors.
-I have remained active in that community, sharing discoveries and design discussions, and happily we have seen many ideas travelling in both directions.
+Happily, the Ledger project later revived and has attracted new active contributors.
+I have remained active in that community, sharing discoveries and design discussions, and we have seen many ideas travelling in both directions. hledger shared #ledger's IRC channel until 2014, when I added [#hledger](irc://irc.freenode.net/#hledger) to allow us more space.

 I think having independent but compatible implementations has been quite helpful for troubleshooting, exploring the design space, and